Everything You Need to Know About Scuba Diving in Niue

 - The water is warm, usually between 20°C and 27°C (68–81°F).

 Need more convincing to take a dive in Niue?
-See the 10 Amazing Reasons to Scuba Dive in Niue.
+Continue scrolling through our guide!

-Niue has two internationally accredited dive operators; both are PADI operators.
+Niue has one internationally accredited PADI dive operator.
 They offer a wealth of courses with their affiliated programs, as well as introductory dives and recreational dives including night dives.
 They also take safety very seriously.

-Next door to the Scenic Matavai Resort in Tamakautoga, Niue Blue, formerly Buccaneer Adventures, is also a fully affiliated PADI operator.
-Among the huge offering of dive courses are kids’ courses (8 years+).
+Next door to the Scenic Matavai Resort in Tamakautoga, Niue Blue is also a fully affiliated PADI operator.
+Among the huge offering of dive courses are kids’ courses (8 years+) – see Learn to Dive in Niue: Where to Get Your Scuba Diving Certification for more information.
 They also offer Discover Scuba Dives, Refresher Dives, daily morning and afternoon recreational dives and night dives.

-Compare these dive shops further in The Best Scuba Diving Tours in Niue.
+Learn about the dive shop further in The Best Dive Shops & Scuba Operators in Niue.

 - Limu Twin Caves – Two large caves with a tunnel connecting them